Eden Heights of Olean

 We provide a warm, welcoming atmosphere that’s second to none.
 We are nestled in the Enchanted Mountains (near Erie, PA) but only blocks away from shopping, restaurants, arts, entertainment, and parks.

-Our assisted living and memory care facility is a state-of-the-art, all one-story, and easy to move in.
+Our Adult Care Community Community is a state-of-the-art, all one-story, and easy to move in.

-Our assisted-living facility has a memory care unit to provide long-term residential care and plenty of services:
+Our community has a memory care unit to provide long-term residential care and plenty of services:

 - 3 meals a day and nutritious snacks

 Staff is on duty 24 hours a day and personal care services, including medication assistance, are available at any time.